818ajian/doc/notebook/1-GIS/Multisubsegments.md

 # Modifying the segment nature

 This illustrates a simple ray tracing simulation.
 The environement is a building with 2 rooms.
-At the interface betweebn the two rooms there is a segment with 3 sub-segment whose material properties are changed in the simulation.
-The notebook illustrates in details the different steps of the simulation.
+At the interface between the two rooms there is a segment with 3 sub-segment whose material properties are changed in the simulation.
+This section illustrates in details the different steps of the simulation.
 First we need to import several specialized modules.

 ```python
 from pylayers.simul.link import *